Breastfeeding and Formula Feeding

 - Breast milk is the ideal form of nutrition for infants.

-A flood of questions and concerns arises upon confirmation of pregnancy.
+Many important concerns arises upon confirmation of pregnancy.
 Certainly one of the important ones is "How will we feed our baby?"
 In this article, we will review advantages and disadvantages of breast and formula feeding and helpful concepts in preparation for breastfeeding.
 This article is intended to help parents feel comfortable in making an educated decision about feeding their child based on scientific information.

 When should we decide about breastfeeding?